Styling the Image Block

 You can make your images stand out more by adding some white space above them.

 Click on the gears button.
-In the overlay, click on any + button to increase the space for that side of the image.
-Click on the to reduce the space.
+In the overlay, click on any + button to increase the space for the top, bottom, or a side of the image.
+Click on the – button to reduce the space.

 Or click on a number and enter a new margin.
 If you want to use percentages, click on px and select % from the menu.